levontumanyan/Cgames/README.md

 - when the snake collides and the game over banner is printed. if the player quickly presses buttons it exits too quickly without the player having time to see the score - just add a one second delay then wait for a user input to exit

 ## Bugs at the moment
+- None as far as i know

+## Bugs resolved
-- The game only finishes when the snake collides with the top and left corners not left and bottom. - done
+- The game only finishes when the snake collides with the top and left corners not left and bottom.
+Issue was my assumption that in ncurses window writing function x is first then y, but it was the other way.